CSC207-UofT/course-project-sports-agents/phase0/progress_report.md

 * a brief summary of your specification, CRC model, scenario walk-through, and skeleton program,
 * open questions your group is struggling with,
 * what has worked well so far with your design,
-* and a brief summary of what each group member has been working on and plans to work on next.
+* and a brief summary of what each group league_member has been working on and plans to work on next.

 #### Brief summary of our specification:
 As mentioned in the specification, a user should be able to import/export data for a sports team/Player and be able to retrieve within the app.
 Additionally, based on the data, the app should be able to predict the outcome of a match.
-The user should also be able to create matches and members, who can bet on the matches and attempt to predict the outcome of the match themselves; the app will track how well a member can predict a match.
+The user should also be able to create matches and members, who can bet on the matches and attempt to predict the outcome of the match themselves; the app will track how well a league_member can predict a match.

 #### Brief summary of our CRC Model:
 The CRC model classifies the classes to entities, use cases, controller and presenters, and user interface based